-Each Objective within this Goal is to be assigned the appropriate numerical score by the Office of Science, other cognizant HQ Program Offices, and other customers as identified below (additional programs may be based on funding).
-The overall Goal score from each HQ Program Office and/or customer is computed by multiplying numerical scores earned by the weight of each Objective and summing them (see Table 1.1).
-The final weights to be utilized for determining weighted scores will be determined following the end of the performance period and will be based on actual cost for FY 2023.
+Each Objective within this Goal is to be assigned the appropriate numerical score by the Office of Science Program Offices, other cognizant HQ Program Offices, and other customers as identified below.
+The Goal score from each HQ Program Office and/or customer is computed by multiplying each Objective numerical score by the associated weight assigned by that Office/customer, and summing them (see Table 1.1).

+The final weights to be utilized for determining weighted scores will be determined following the end of the performance period and will be based on actual cost for FY 2024.

 - Office of High Energy Physics (HEP)

 - Workforce Development for Teachers and Scientists (WDTS)

 - Accelerator R&D and Production (ARDAP)

-- Office of Technology Transitions (OTT)

-The overall performance score and grade for this Goal will be determined by multiplying the overall score assigned by each of the offices identified above by the weightings identified for each and then summing them (see Table 1.2, below).
+The overall Performance Goal score and grade will be determined by multiplying the Goal score assigned by each of the offices identified above by the cost-based weightings identified for each and then summing them (see Table 1.2, below).
+The cost-based weights to be utilized for determining the overall score will be determined following the end of the performance period and will be based on actual cost for FY 2024.
 The overall score earned is then compared to Table 1.3 to determine the overall letter grade for this Goal.
-The Contractor's success in meeting each Objective shall be determined based on the Contractor's performance as viewed by the Office of Science, other cognizant HQ Program Offices, and other customers for which the Laboratory conducts work.
-Should one or more of the HQ Program Offices choose not to provide an evaluation for this Goal and its corresponding Objectives the weighting for the remaining HQ Program Offices shall be recalculated based on their percentage of cost for FY 2023 as compared to the total cost for those remaining HQ Program Offices.
+The Contractor's success in meeting each Objective shall be determined based on the Contractor's performance as viewed by the Office of Science Program Offices, other cognizant HQ Program Offices, and other customers for which the Laboratory conducts work.
+Should one or more of the HQ Program Offices choose not to provide an evaluation for this Goal and its corresponding Objectives, the weighting for the remaining HQ Program Offices shall be recalculated based on their percentage of cost for FY2024 as compared to the total cost for those remaining HQ Program Offices.